justinbaur/justinbaur/README.md

 👋 Hi, I’m @justinbaur

-- 👀 I’m interested in the developer experience
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning anything cloud native
+- 🌱 I’m currently learning anything I need at the moment
-- 💞️ I’m looking to collaborate on garden or homebrewing related automation
+- 💞️ I’m looking to collaborate on happy hour

 <!---
 justinbaur/justinbaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.